kamiazya/web-csv-toolbox/README.md

 # web-csv-toolbox

-CSV Toolbox using Web Standard APIs.
+A CSV Toolbox utilizing Web Standard APIs.

 ## Key concepts

-- Web Starndards first.
+- Web Standards first.
   - Using the [Web Streams API](https://streams.spec.whatwg.org/).
 - TypeScript friendly & User friendly.
   - Fully typed and documented.
 - Zero dependencies.
   - Using only Web Standards APIs.
-- Propaty based tested.
+- Property-based testing.
   - Using [fast-check](https://fast-check.dev/) and [vitest](https://vitest.dev).
-- **TBT** Cross platform.
+- **To Be Tested** Cross platform.
   - Works on browsers and Node.js, Deno
-    - Only web standard APIs are used, so it should work with these Runtimes as well.
+    - Only web standard APIs are used, so it should work with these Runtimes.

 ## Key features